 The tiny Ruby-throated Hummingbird easily captures the hearts of backyard birders with its bold, precise movements and bright iridescent colors.
 Summer visitors, Ruby-throated Hummingbirds complete a migration each spring and fall that seems impossibly far for such tiny creatures.

-Ruby-throated hummingbirds are only 3–3.5” long with a 4” wingspan.
+Ruby-throated Hummingbirds are only 3–3.5” long with a 4” wingspan.
 Both sexes sport a jewel-like green coat with a whitish belly.
 Males feature an iridescent throat that can look dark in certain light.
-Their long, thin bill houses a 15–20mm long tongue with a brushy, textured tip that allows it to quickly lap up nectar.
+A long, thin bill houses a 15–20mm long tongue with a brushy, textured tip that allows it to quickly lap up nectar.

 Nesting and Habitat

 Ruby-throated Hummingbirds live in open woodland, parkland, backyards, and meadows.
 Females build a tiny walnut-sized cup-shaped nest using soft plant material, moss, and a lining of spider webs.
 Males only stay with the female long enough to mate, but they’ll defend their territory before and after mating.
 Female hummingbirds typically lay two eggs that look like small jellybeans.

 The Ruby-throated Hummingbird is the only species typically seen in the eastern US including Minnesota.
 Their summer nesting habitat is the eastern US and into Canada; they winter in Central America.
 The northward migration of Ruby-throated Hummingbirds in spring coincides with the flowering of key plants along their route.
 Recent studies have also shown that hummers follow the migration of the Yellow-bellied Sapsucker.